 Music

-The music department at Carre’s comprises of a main teaching classroom and four practice rooms, with the addition of two rooms for the storage of instruments.
-The Big School Hall which separates the classroom and the practice rooms is sometimes timetabled for use in practical lessons.
+The music department at Carre’s comprises of a main teaching classroom and four practice rooms, with the addition of two store cupboards for the storage of instruments.

 Staff